 As the moniker suggests, the Hynes Eagle 44L bag is made for airline carry on compartments.
 This backpack/bag has four carrying shapes giving you the ability to carry it around busy airports the way that suits you best.
 It holds a lot, it’s quite a roomy bag for being IATA compliant.
 You can carry it as a backpack with the adjustable sternum strap and have the choice of a removable waist strap for greater stabilization.
 You can even attach it to a suitcase with the back trolley strap to make maneuvering around the airport easier; for jet setters, this is the best travel backpack available.

-The material is made from waterproof crinkle nylon and with a soft exterior structure that is able to protect your travel items from damage and moisture.
+The material is made from waterproof crinkle nylon and with a soft exterior structure that can protect your travel items from damage and moisture.
 While the material is great, we do observe that the zippers aren’t made as good as the rest of the bag.
 The shoulder straps also don’t adjust enough, this could make it uncomfortable for some taller users.
 The manufacturer states that it could fit under the seats, we found this to be not the case.

 There is a large main zip mesh compartment, with 2 smaller zip mesh pockets, a smaller zippered compartment toiletry case, with quick access front zippered pockets and a side pocket for a water bottle.
-There 4 compression buckle strap if you really need to compress it further to fit on the overhead bins on some budget airlines.
+There 4 compression buckle strap if you need to compress it further to fit in the overhead bins on some budget airlines.

 - 4 carrying options in 1 carry-on backpack, back trolley panel for securely stacking on wheeled luggage